General multiple Dirichlet series from perverse sheaves: Examples

-So $ \sigma^*\mathcal F_{\psi} K_{d_2,d_2, M'} \otimes \alpha^* \mathcal L_\psi \otimes \mathcal L_G[d_1+ d_2]$ and $K_{d_1,d_2,M}[d_1+d_2]$ are two irreducible perverse sheaves whose trace functions agree on the open set where $f_1$ is squarefree and $f_1$ and $f_2$ are coprime by Lemma \ref{ge-geom-1}.
-Restricting to a possibly-smaller open set where both are lisse, we get two irreducible lisse sheaves with the same trace function, which must be isomorphic.
+So $ \sigma^*\mathcal F_{\psi} K_{d_2,d_2, M'} \otimes \alpha^* \mathcal L_\psi \otimes \mathcal L_G[d_1+ d_2]$ and $K_{d_1,d_2,M}[d_1+d_2]$ are two irreducible perverse sheaves.
+Furthermore, by Lemma \ref{ge-geom-1}, the trace functions of these two perverse sheaves agree on the open set where $f_1$ is squarefree and $f_1$ and $f_2$ are coprime by Lemma \ref{ge-geom-1}.
+Restricting to a possibly smaller open set where both are lisse, we get two irreducible lisse sheaves with the same trace function, which must be isomorphic.
 Since $K_{d_1,d_2,M}$ is lisse of nonzero rank on an open set, both sheaves are lisse of nonzero rank, and because they are irreducible, must be middle extensions from that open set.
 Since both are the middle extension of the same lisse sheaf from the same open set, they are isomorphic as perverse sheaves.
 It follows that these two irreducible perverse sheaves have the same trace function, giving \eqref{eq-gauss-example}. \end{proof}

 \begin{proof}[Conclusion of geometric proof of Proposition \ref{gauss-example}] Given $f_1,f_2$, find $v$ coprime to $f_2$ and such that $\deg f_1 + \deg v \geq \deg f_2$, and compute using axiom (1) and the fact that $K_{\deg v,0}$ is the constant sheaf that